 \section{Construction of the Grassmann projectors $\mathcal{P}$ and $\mathcal{Q}$}

 The most essential step of the CTMRG algorithm is to properly construct the projectors $\mathcal{P}$ and $\mathcal{Q}$, whose purpose is to preserve as much information as possible while minimizing the truncation error.
 Following Ref.~\cite{Corboz:2014ocg}, we consider a minimal $2\times2$ unit cell of bulk tensors with the surrounding environments as shown in Fig.~\ref{fig:ctmrg_PQ}(a), the red arrow marks the position to insert the $\mathcal{P}$ and $\mathcal{Q}$.

 We regard a $4\times4$ cluster in Fig.~\ref{fig:ctmrg_PQ}(a) as a four-leg tensor $\mathcal{W}$, by making a cut at the middle of the two columns on the right side, indicated by the red dashed line, and introducing the four-leg tensors $\mathcal{X}$ and $\mathcal{Y}$ as upper-half and lower-half clusters.
-Here, we derive the Grassmann projectors $\mathcal{P}$ and $\mathcal{Q}$ in such a way that they reproduce the Grassmann singular value decomposition (SVD) of the tensor $\mathcal{W}$.
-More explicitly, we need to derive $\mathcal{P}$ and $\mathcal{Q}$ as